Kryvyi Rih: Early history

 In 1734 the Cossack Zaporozhian Sich (or Host) incorporated the area within the Inhul Palanka division of their de-facto republic.
 A list of villages and winter camps (zymivnyky) from that time mentions Kryvyi Rih.
 In 1770, Kryvyi Rih was again recorded as the camp of the Zaporozhian Sich.

 In May 1775, after the end of the Russian-Turkish War, Russian authorities established Kryvyi Rih as a staging post, in the tradition of the Mongol yam, on the roads to the Russian garrisons of Kremenchuk, Kinburn foreland and Ochakov.
 In August 1775, on the direct order of Catherine the Great, the Sich was forcibly dissolved.
 The Cossack lands were annexed to the Russian province of Novorossiya and distributed among the Russian and Ukrainian gentry.

 The early 19th century saw the construction of the first stone houses (1828), and three water mills.
 In 1860, the village was designated a township.

 Industrial growth

-Alexander Pol discovered and initiated iron ore investigation and production in this area.
-He is credited with discovering the Kryvyi Rih Iron Ore Basin (Kryvbas).
-This stimulated the formation of a mining district.
-In 1884, Alexander III started the Catherine Railway, first to Dnipro and then 505 km to the coal-mining region of Donbas.
+Alexander Pol is credited with discovering the Kryvyi Rih Iron Ore Basin (Kryvbas).
+This stimulated the development of a local mining industry.
+In 1884, Alexander III started the Catherine Railway Kryvyi Rih and the Kryvbas mines to Dnipro.
+By 1902, the line had extended a further 505 km to the coal-mining region of Donbas.

 In 1880, with 5 million francs of capital, Pol founded the "French Society of Kryvyi Rih Ores".
-In 1882 16.4 thousand tons of ore were extracted from surface mines on the outskirts of town by 150 workers.
+In 1882 16.4 thousand tons of ore were extracted from open-cast operations on the outskirts of town by 150 workers.
 The first underground mine of the basin began operations in 1886.
 In 1892, the Hdantsivka ironworks was started.
 Ore began to be processed locally, spawning new metallurgical enterprises spurred by substantial western, and in particular Belgian, investment.
 At the same time Kryvyi Rih ore began to feed the German metallurgical industry in Silesia.
-In 1902, the Catherine Railroad linked Kryvyi Rih to the coal mines of the Donbas.